 The most important starting point on whether you are building wealth or heading towards financial disaster is whether your save every month.
 Or in other words, spending less then you earn.

-However, money has a habit of slipping out of our hands very quickly.
-And before you know it, you are left holding nothing but air in your hands.
-So then how do you ensure that you are on your way towards happily saving?
+Money has this peculiar habit of slipping out of our hands very quickly.
+Before you know it, you are left holding nothing but air in your hands.
+Or as the Malay saying goes “Gaji habis, bulan belum habis” (your month is longer than your pay check).

-Decide how much that you will pay yourself.
-It can be a percentage (e.g. 10-30%) or a fixed figure ($100, $500 or $2000).
+Only you can decide how much you are worth and how much to pay yourself.
+It can be a percentage (e.g. 10-30%) or a fixed figure (RM500, RM1000, RM2000, etc).